Code-Institute-Submissions/personal-portfolio-6/README.md

 #### Design

 -   ##### Color Scheme
         The main color is Boostrap custom light grey however, I've choosen blue and orange as an accent colour to separate content from title.

 -   ##### Typography
         Roboto is the main font inported from Google Fonts with Sans Serif as fallback font.
-Roboto is rounded and clean typography and easy to ready.
+        Roboto is rounded and clean typography it is also easy to ready.

+- ##### Imagery
+        Imagery capture visitors atthention and provide a better user experience.
+Two images was choosen, the main banner of myself and a background image for the skill section.

 #### Wireframes

 Desktop wireframe - [view](assets/docs/desktop-framework.png)
 Mobile wireframe - [view](assets/docs/mobile-framework.png)

 ## Features